-2.2.2 Results of discharge monitoring
+2.2.2 Results of discharge and receiving environment monitoring

-During the period under review only minor, if any, discharges were observed at the time of the inspections.
-Visual assessments of these discharges indicated that they were compliant with consent conditions, and sampling was not considered necessary by the inspecting officer.
+During the period under review the quality of the discharges were visually assessed at the time of the inspections.
+Visual assessments of these discharges indicated that they were compliant with consent conditions.